 He looks like an iceberg.

-We can't relate to that.
+I can't relate to that.

-That makes way more sense than getting some billionaire out of touch Hollywood executive.
+That makes way more sense than getting some billionaire out-of-touch Hollywood executive.

-Um and no, I haven't seen him, but I believe you.
+And no, I haven't seen him, but I believe you.

-Um but I mean, Trump does open up possibilities.
+But I mean, Trump does open up possibilities.

-It may not be such a good idea though, unless Trump keeps his promises, as you know, on a little testy with the Emperor God Trump this week for that monstrosity of a budget deal.
+As you know, I'm a little testy with the emperor god Trump this week for that monstrosity of a budget deal.

-And he used to say, Let me go get half now, I'll get the rest later.
+And he used to say, let me go get half now, I'll get the rest later.

 It's not all get done in the first hundred days.

-Uh let's wait till the end of the year and then judge him.
+Let's wait till the end of the year and then judge him.

 You know, you Trump fanboys.

-Um, except he didn't get half.
+Except he didn't get half.

 He took many, many steps back.